 Head and shoulders chart patterns occur in all markets, and on all time frames.
 Here’s what it looks like, how it is interpreted and ultimately how it can be traded.
 The “usual” way to trade it is discussed, as well as some alternate ways.
 I am not a big fan of the “text book” way to trade it, because if we really understand the pattern then there are some better entry points we can look for.
 That said, the head and shoulders doesn’t need to be traded, but it is a good pattern to know since it alerts us whether we should be changing our view on the market (favoring longs before the pattern, and favoring shorts after the pattern, or vice versa for an inverse pattern).

-How to Trade the Head and Shoulders Chart Pattern
+How to Interpret the Head and Shoulders Chart Pattern

 Figure 1.
 Head and Shoulders Chart Pattern on NZD/USD 30 Minute Chart

 A trendline connects the left armpit low to the right armpit low, forming a neckline.
 After the right shoulder has formed, if the price drops below the neckline the pattern is considered complete, and a reversal is underway.
 Occasionally the neckline won’t be of use, because it is angled too steeply (either up or down) to provide a viable signal.
 When this occur, use the right armpit low as an alternative.
 If the price drops below the neckline, or the right armpit low, consider the pattern complete.
 By “complete” I mean that the reversal is in place, indicating that a downtrend is underway and the price is likely to head lower, overall (opposite for an inverse pattern).